 The major unanswered question is whether the identification of additional cancers through supplemental screening improves outcomes for women.
-Some advocates of supplemental screening will argue that the majority of the cancers identified through supplemental screening are early stage cancers with an excellent prognosis following treatment.
+Some advocates of supplemental screening are early stage cancers with an excellent prognosis following treatment.
 These represent the spectrum of cancers identified with mammography that led to the reduction in mortality seen with the randomized trials of screening mammography.
 In their view, there can be no question that patient outcomes will be improved with supplemental screening.
-Others will argue that many of these supplemental screen-detected cancers would have been cured when detected on physical exam or subsequent screening mammograms and that some of these cancers represent overdiagnosis, which leads to net harm for the patient.
+Others will argue that many of these supplemental screening mammograms and that some of these cancers represent overdiagnosis, which leads to net harm for the patient.
 They will highlight the growing evidence for significant overdiagnosis with mammography alone.
 These individuals will suggest that much of the incremental cancer detection rate with HHUS (2 to 6 or more per 1000 examinations), which is much higher than the expected interval cancer rate (1 per 1000 examinations), can only represent overdiagnosis.
 Only large randomized trials can definitively answer this question.